This tastes like beef stew without the beef. Well, maybe you have to be meat-free for a while to think that.

 1/2 teaspoon tamari

 Spices (parsley, sage, thyme, paprika, oregano)

 I adapted this from a McDougall’s recipe of the same name.
-She uses a prepared vegetable broth instead of water but I don’t like the ingredients in those.
-So I added diced celery to make up for it (like a mirepoix).
-She uses poultry seasoning which I also used.
-I like the aroma.
+She uses a prepared vegetable broth instead of water, but I think my diced celery made up for it (like a mirepoix).
 I don’t pre-cook my garlic.
 The biggest difference is that I bake it for two hours instead of one.
 The vegetables are softer but still intact as you can see.
 And they’ve absorbed more of the flavor of the broth.